 - 2. VU meters 1 through 9 should react to sound at microphones 1 through 9 respectively, and after clicking the Test button (mind the Gain!), a sweep should be heard from the LS24.
 Click the same button again to stop the sweep. - 3.
 Select the array from the Receiver dropdown to make the Align tab visible - 4.
-On the Align tab, select Measurement type Reflection (for RI measurements), and then click the Run button.
+On the Align tab, select Measurement type Transmission (for SI measurements), enter the barrier thickness and then click the Run button.

 Now, a repetitive short sweep is heard, and the distance errors in mm between the LS24 and the MA24 center and corner microphones are shown in color-coded circles.
-Note that for accurate source-receiver distance measurements, the loopback channel is used, and set to 17.
+Note that for accurate source-receiver distance measurements, the loopback channel is used and set to 17.